-Unless expressed to the contrary in this regulation 632, regulations that apply to an Annual General Election shall also apply to a Referendum in so far as they are appropriate and practical.
+Unless expressed to the contrary in this Part 16, regulations that apply to an Annual General Election shall also apply to a Referendum in so far as they are appropriate and practical.

-632(2) Authorisation of Referendum

-- (a) A Referendum shall be called: - (i) whenever a motion calling for a Referendum is passed by an absolute majority of Guild Council; - (ii) when, at a General Meeting, two-thirds of those present and voting approve a motion to call a Referendum; or - (iii) whenever a petition containing at least 500 signatures of Guild Members calling for a Referendum is received by the Guild General Secretary. - (b) Such a motion or petition shall contain the exact wording of the proposal.

-632(3) Enrolment and eligibility to vote

-- (a) All Guild Members at the close of the Electoral Rolls shall be entitled to vote once in respect to each proposal put at a Referendum. - (b) No person shall be permitted to vote on behalf of a voter. - (c) Postal votes shall be made available in the same manner as General Elections.

-632(4) Administrative appointments

-- (a) The Returning Officer shall be appointed in the same manner as prescribed for the Annual General Elections. - (b) Scrutineers shall be appointed by any member of the current Guild Council in accordance with appointment procedures prescribed for the Annual General Elections
+- 632(2) Authorisation of Referendum - (a) A Referendum shall be called: - (i) whenever a motion calling for a Referendum is passed by an absolute majority of Guild Council; - (ii) when, at a General Meeting, two-thirds of those present and voting approve a motion to call a Referendum; or - (iii) whenever a petition containing at least 500 signatures of Guild Members calling for a Referendum is received by the Guild General Secretary. - (b) Such a motion or petition shall contain the exact wording of the proposal. - (c) A Referendum shall only be authorised if it comes within the meaning of a Referendum as defined by these Regulations. - 632(3) Enrolment and eligibility to vote - (a) All Studentsat the close of the Electoral Rolls shall be entitled to vote once in respect to each proposal put at a Referendum. - (b) No person shall be permitted to vote on behalf of a voter. - (c) Postal votes shall be made available in the same manner as General Elections. - 632(4) Administrative appointments - (a) The Returning Officer shall be appointed in the same manner as prescribed for the Annual General Elections.

-632(5) Notice of a Referendum

-- (a) The Returning Officer shall, within seven Days of their appointment, advertise the authorisation of a Referendum via any method they deem appropriate, but shall include a notice on the Guild Notice Board and may include a notice on the Guild's official website. - (b) Such notice shall contain the polling dates and locations, the wording of the Referendum proposal, and the date the notice was first displayed.

-632(6) Miscellaneous

-- (a) The Guild shall meet the cost of any Referendum held under these Regulations. - (b) Where applicable, in the opinion of the Returning Officer, Complaints and Disputed Returns shall be handled in the manner set down for the Annual General Election.
-Where not applicable, the Returning Officer shall determine the appropriate procedures. - (c) The Returning Officer shall have the same powers, rights and responsibilities as the Returning Officer for the Annual General Election, insofar as they may be applied to the conduct of a Referendum. - (d) Except where otherwise specified in Part 16 of these Regulations, all regulations applying to an Annual General Election shall also apply to a Referendum insofar as they are appropriate and practical.
+- (b) Scrutineers shall be appointed by any member of the current Guild Council in accordance with appointment procedures prescribed for the Annual General Elections. - 632(5) Notice of a Referendum - (a) The Returning Officer shall, within seven Days of their appointment, advertise the authorisation of a Referendum via any method they deem appropriate, but shall include a notice on the Guild Notice Board and may include a notice on the Guild's official website. - (b) Such notice shall contain the polling dates and locations, the wording of the Referendum proposal, and the date the notice was first displayed. - 632(6) Miscellaneous - (a) The Guild shall meet the cost of any Referendum held under these Regulations. - (b) Where applicable, in the opinion of the Returning Officer, Complaints and Disputed Returns shall be handled in the manner set down for the Annual General Election.
+Where not applicable, the Returning Officer shall determine the appropriate procedures. - (c) The Returning Officer shall have the same powers, rights and responsibilities as the Returning Officer for the Annual General Election, insofar as they may be applied to the conduct of a Referendum.